alphagov/forms/design/features/confirmation-email-for-form-fillers/README.md

 ## What

-This feature introduces new functionality to the form filler's journey, allowing them to request an email confirming that they've successfully submitted a form.
+This feature introduces new functionality to the form filler’s journey, allowing them to request an email confirming that they’ve successfully submitted a form.

 ### User stories